DRAW: Heat

 DRAW: Heat showcases works by artists at various stages in their careers, from emerging to established, including Shanequa Benitez, Sanford Biggers, Erika Harrsch, William Kentridge, Shirin Neshat, Kiki Smith, Sarah Sze, Rirkrit Tiravanija, and Kara Walker.
 The artworks—ranging from small sketches and prints to large-scale drawings, murals, sculptures, and projections—are displayed salon-style, echoing the dynamic, interconnected exchanges found in artists’ studios and informal critiques.
 This curatorial approach fosters an immersive and entwined experience, guiding viewers through diverse artistic perspectives that flow from abstraction to observation to conceptualism.

 The exhibition is curated by artist, educator, and activist Tomas Vu, with Brian Novatny, Predrag Dimitrijevic, and HRM’s Laura Vookles serving as curatorial advisors, and is the latest installment in the DRAW Project series.
-The DRAW Project, founded and directed by Vu, is an artist-led nonprofit collective based in New York that celebrates the power of diverse artistic methodologies, while embracing artists’ shared commitment to drawing as an intensive process of inquiry and challenge.
-In partnership with venues around the world, DRAW promotes the visibility and exchange of challenging new work and ideas to new audiences, presenting artists with significant national and international recognition, alongside regionally curated artists.
+Founded and directed by Vu, the DRAW Project is an artist-led nonprofit collective based in New York that celebrates the power of diverse artistic methodologies, while embracing artists’ shared commitment to drawing as an intensive process of inquiry.
+In partnership with venues around the world, DRAW promotes the visibility and exchange of challenging new work and ideas to new audiences, presenting artists with significant national and international recognition alongside regionally curated artists.
 By weaving together their individual contributions, DRAW: Heat reveals the diverse tangents that can be explored when given a thematic point of departure and demonstrates the richness of drawing as an infinitely powerful medium for social and political critique.

 Generous support for the Museum is provided by New York State Senator Andrea Stewart-Cousins, President Pro Tempore and Majority Leader.